-The tax expenditure estimates for Jamaica were computed for the period 2013-2015 on the basis of calendar years and not fiscal years.
-This was in keeping with the requirement as outlined in Section 48F of the Financial Administration and Audit Act which requires that upon presentation of the Estimates of Revenue and Expenditure, a Tax Expenditure Statement with details of the revenues forgone in the calendar year preceding year the previous financial year.
+The tax expenditure estimates for Jamaica were computed for the period 2014-2016 on the basis of calendar (rather than fiscal) years.
+This is in keeping with the requirement as outlined in Section 48F of the Financial Administration and Audit Act which requires that upon presentation of the Estimates of Revenue and Expenditure, a Tax Expenditure Statement with details of the revenues forgone in the calendar year preceding year the previous financial year.